patrickleweryharris/major-finder/README.md

       ["MAT137", "CSC148", "CSC165", "ITA100"]
       ```
     - Passing this data into our algorithm, we compare the user's input with data from the [list of programs](https://raw.githubusercontent.com/patrickleweryharris/major-finder/master/majors.json)
-    - If a programs requirements are entirely contained in the input, that program's name is added to the list of programs returned to the user when the program terminates
+    - If a programs `"requirements"` are entirely contained in the input, that program's `"name"` is added to the list of programs returned to the user when the program terminates
     - Repeat the previous step until the list of programs has been exhausted
     - Display the list of programs that the user qualifies for